explorer495/mkdocs-test/docs/diy/21-mega-harder.md

     - a female barrel connector to match the plug on your chosen track power supply
     - a suitable WiFi shield to use WiFi throttles (Recommended) with 2 suitable M-F Dupont wires.
     - OR an Ethernet Shield

-## Important Notes

-These instructions assume a slightly more competent user who has made the decision to trade simplicity for price.
-It is assumed that you are comfortable modifying devices, soldering etc. and are not going to make costly mistakes such as mixing up the power supplies.

 ## Step By Step Build